United We Fight, United We Win

 Sign your children up today and start building your child’s free personal library!

-About the Imagination Library: Inspired by her father’s inability to read and write, Dolly Parton started the Imagination Library for the children within her home county and now has participating communities within the United States, United Kingdom, Canada, Australia and Republic of Ireland.
-So far, the program has gifted nearly 130 million books to more than 1,452,000 children since 1995!
+About the Imagination Library: Inspired by her father’s inability to read and write, Dolly Parton started the Imagination Library for the children in her home county in Tennessee and now has participating communities throughout the United States, United Kingdom, Canada, Australia and Republic of Ireland.
+So far, the program has gifted nearly 130 million books to more than 1.5 million children since 1995!

 Studies show that a child who grows up impoverished is six times more likely to drop out of high school.
 They are behind before they even start!